-come watch MIT students compete for prizes in the "MIT Can Talk: Speaking Competition" on Fri, Jan 31, 2014 from 2-4pm in 32-141!
+Everyone is invited to come watch MIT students compete for prizes in the "MIT Can Talk: Speaking Competition" on Thurs, Jan 29, 2015 from 2-4pm at the MIT Museum!
 Participants give a 4-5 minute speech in English that relates to this year's competition theme.
 Material must be original, but it can include excerpts from other works (a speech, a literary work, a poem, a story, etc.) so long as sources are properly attributed.
 Prizes will be awarded by a panel of judges to those who are best able to deliver their material to a live audience.
 The event is open to everyone in the MIT Community, and audience members can also win door prizes!

 Add yourself to the mitcantalk-announce mailing list for reminders about general upcoming events related to MIT Can Talk!

 Watch the previous winners!

 Your material can speak to any aspect of the theme.
 Be creative!